H-workshop 2026

 José S. Santiago Universidad de Jaén TBA

-Ben Sharp University of Leeds TBA
+abstract Ben Sharp University of Leeds Embedded minimal surfaces in closed analytic 3-manifolds

 abstract Giel Stas KU Leuven Parallel mean curvature spheres in the product of the two-sphere and the hyperbolic plane